-5.5-1 Drugs, Alcohol, Tobacco
+5.5-1 Drugs, Alcohol, Tobacco, Marijuana, and Vaping

-TCIS is a drug-free campus.
+TCIS is a substance-free campus.
 The use, possession, or buying/dealing/sharing of illegal or prescription drugs and prohibited substances at school, or while participating in a school-sponsored activity, is a serious violation of school policy that may result in any of the following:

-- Informing the parents (conference with the homeroom teacher and the Director) - Parents will be counseled to seek the best solution to improve and change student behavior. - Restriction from school-related activities
+- Informing the parents (conference with the Head of Division and the Director) - Parents will be counseled to seek the best solution to improve and change student behavior. - Restriction from school-related activities

-Illegal and prohibited substances include narcotics, stimulants, barbiturates, hallucinogenic drugs, marijuana, medication not prescribed by a registered medical practitioner, tobacco, vapor cigarettes, and alcohol.
+Illegal and prohibited substances include narcotics, stimulants, barbiturates, hallucinogenic drugs, marijuana, medication not prescribed by a registered medical practitioner, tobacco, vapor cigarettes, or any kind of vaping, and alcohol.
 When parents register their son or daughter at TCIS, they also sign a consent form for their son or daughter to be subject to the school's random urine testing policy, personal searches, and locker searches (see section 5.5-2).
 Students who seek help for a drug or alcohol related problem through the school support system will be treated with understanding and compassion, provided the students show they are working to overcome the problem.
 The school curriculum includes lessons on the effects of smoking on the human body, to discourage the use of tobacco.